contagon/handbook/handbook/12-primary.md

 ### 12.3.1 Bishopric

-The bishop’s foremost responsibility is for the rising generation, including children.
-The bishop may assign a counselor to help in his responsibility for Primary.
+The bishop’s foremost responsibility is for the [rising generation] in his ward.
 The bishop or an assigned counselor meets regularly with the Primary president.

 The bishop and his counselors respond promptly to recommendations from the Primary presidency for those to be called to serve in Primary.
 The bishopric works with the presidency to maintain continuity in teachers and music leaders.
 When possible, members in these callings should serve long enough to establish loving, trusted relationships with the children.
 Such relationships help nourish testimonies in the hearts of children.